-Like with any software development, staging environment can help you a lot of verifying even smaller changes in the critical environment.
+Like with any software development, a staging environment can help you a lot of verifying even smaller changes in the critical environment.
 In staging, you check that changes work as expected and validate all new configurations in that context.
 It is also a good idea to roll in new hardware (even devices) through staging if devices are ‘exotic’.

 It is always a good idea to use the same hardware when setting up or configuring a larger in-house lab.
 This means that if you use certain device setup for servers, it makes your operational team live easier the very same hardware is constantly used across the environment.
 Those devices naturally differ, but then again, you can use the same ways to connect, control and maintain those.

 Find the maximum number of devices that can be connected to each server.
 Generally, and from our experience, the typical number of devices connected to one server for robustness is 15-20.
 Sometimes connecting devices in different USB slots in the same server may give much better stability.
 So it definitely pays back to find out what USB ports work the best.
 Also, minor trick but very important in case of huge setups: use color-coded USB cables and you know right away in what devices do they connect with.

-As setting up is just one part of the story, maintaining and running operational point of view these labs is even more work and requires 24/7 attention.
+As setting up is just one part of the story, maintaining and running an operational point of view these labs is even more work and requires 24/7 attention.
 From our experience, the larger the environment is, the more challenging it will be to be built.

 If you are interested to build your own lab and want to know all the best practices and recommended devices, hardware and any other aspects of it, contact us for more information.